-- All proposals for pre-formed panels, individual panel presentations or readings, or poster sessions must be submitted via Pheedloop by 11:59pm PST on January 3, 2023.
+- All proposals for pre-formed panels, individual panel presentations or readings, or poster sessions must be submitted via Pheedloop by the extended submission deadline of 11:59pm PST on January 10, 2023.
 Any proposal for presentations in pre-formed panels that are not accepted for the conference will automatically be considered as individual presentations.

 - If you submitted a proposal but then discover you can no longer attend the conference, please inform the organizer of your panel (if relevant) and ASLE of withdrawal by the end of the day on January 30, 2023 at the latest, if possible.